Church of the East monastery on Sir Bani Yas

+The monastery was found through the investigative work of the Abu Dhabi Islands Archaeological Survey, or ADIAS, which documented sites and potential sites of archaeological significance across the Emirate of Abu Dhabi.
+With a mandate to preserve key sites of historial interest in the face of the Emirates' rapid development, ADIAS' work has resulted in dozens of surveys of critical sites across the Emirate.
+ADIAS' head, Peter Hellyer, was project director of the excavations of the monastery between 2009 and 2012.

-In 1992 the remnants of an ancient buried building on the eastern side of the island of Sir Bani Yas were discovered, and through further excavations was found to be a 7th century Church of the East Christian monastery which operated for 150 years.
+In 1992 the remnants of an ancient buried building on the eastern side of the island of Sir Bani Yas were discovered, and through further excavations were found to be a 7th century Church of the East Christian monastery which operated for 150 years.
 The site consists of a church, a monastery and a series of courtyard houses, including dormitories, a kitchen, cells and burial sites. dating to the 7th and 8th centuries CE.
-The monastery is believed to have housed between 30-40 monks.
+The monastery is believed to have housed between 30–40 monks.
 The complex was built around the sole burial found on the site.
 Archaeological finds indicate contact with Bahrain, India and Iraq. the site is part of a series of Christian complexes across the Persian Gulf region including Kuwait at both Akkaz and Al Qusur on Failaka Island, at Kharg on the Iranian coastline and in the Eastern Province of Saudi Arabia at Jubail.

-In 1995, a site director of the excavation project discovered a Christian cross in the form of a small piece of plaster, identifying it as a Christian site by comparing it to ancient churches known from elsewhere in the Persian Gulf region.
-Assessments by the team in charge of excavating the ancient Christian monastery concluded that the site was, at one time, home to about 30 monks from the Church of the East.
-Stucco decorations were found including Nestorian crosses and vine and scroll motifs.
+In 1995, Hellyer discovered a Christian cross in the form of a small piece of plaster, identifying it as a Christian site by comparing it to ancient churches known from elsewhere in the Persian Gulf region.
+Assessments by the team in charge of excavating the monastery concluded that the site was, at one time, home to about 30 monks from the Church of the East.
+Stucco decorations were found, including Nestorian crosses and vine and scroll motifs.

-The complex is the oldest Christian site in the UAE.
+The complex is the oldest Christian site in the UAE., rivaled by the monastery on the Siniyah Island.

-Other early Christian sites in the UAE

-In 2000 further remains were discovered on the island of Marawah, with a church similar to that on Sir Bani Yas.